-Here are some ideas based on things that have really helped me:
+Here are some things that have really helped me:

 Read for fun, but also as a writer.
 Ask yourself why you like the books you like, and why you don’t like the ones you don’t.
 What is it about the characters, plot, language, and illustrations that grabs you—or doesn’t?
 Familiarize yourself with what’s already out there, and let it inspire you to write something new.

-Get some critique partners or a critique group.
 Find people who love to write and love to read, and who appreciate the same types of books as you.
-Writing can be solitary, but having a team of people to share the journey can bolster your perseverance and maximize your ability to brainstorm and revise.
+Writing can be solitary, but having a team to share the journey can bolster your perseverance and maximize your ability to brainstorm and revise.
 You can also learn a lot about writing from editing other people’s work.
 My crit partners are my buddies, my comrades, my cheerleaders, and my secret weapons.
 We help each other through the creative process and the publishing process, sharing frustrations and celebrating successes along the way.
 They make me laugh, and they make me work!

-Join the Society of Children’s Book Writers and Illustrators (SCBWI), the largest children’s writing organization in the world.
-They have online resources to help improve your craft and navigate the publishing world, and they sponsor fantastic regional and international conferences and workshops.
-There are also grants you can apply for and ways to connect with others in the field.
+Join the Society of Children’s Book Writers and Illustrators (SCBWI).
+They offer helpful online resources and fantastic conferences and workshops.
 My first SCBWI retreat changed my life and put me on the path to publication.

 ? = Be curious.
 Ask questions.
 Not just Who?
 What?
 Where?
 When?
 Why? and How?, but What if?, Why not?, Would you care to dance?, and Got any chocolate?